 The Aftermath of an Unattended Death

 One challenging apartment clean out situation is when a tenant dies what is known as an unattended death.
 In basic terms, an unattended death occurs when a person dies for some reason alone.
-Moreover, following a death of this nature, the remains of the deceased individual are not discovered for what can prove to be an extended period of time.
+Moreover, following the death of this nature, the remains of the deceased individual are not discovered for what can prove to be an extended period of time.
 Indeed, there are examples of California unattended deaths in which bodies are not found for weeks or even months.

 An unattended death adds a significant array of challenges to apartment clean out.
 Indeed, the advised course is for a family member of the deceased or a landlord to obtain the services of a skilled, experienced California apartment clean out specialist.
-This needs to a professional with specific experience in what is known as a biohazard remediation.
+This needs to a professional with specific experience in what is known as biohazard remediation.

-A Landlord and a Tenant with No Relatives
+A Landlord and a Tenant With No Relatives

 If a landlord finds his or her self in a position of having a tenant die with no relatives, and no other identified emergency contact, California law has specific procedures for disposing of a tenant’s property.
 Even if a tenant has not immediate relatives and no contact person, an estate may be established for the deceased person.
 When that occurs, the court will designate an executor (if the tenant had a will) or a personal representative (if there was no will).

 Once this individual is appointed, a landlord can provide that individual a key to the rental premises so that the representative of the estate can take possession of the deceased tenant’s possessions.
 Keep in mind that the estate will bear responsibility for making rent payments associated with the property.